BonnieToGamer/BurgerOrderer/Reflektioner/filip.md

 ## 16/10/24
 I finished all the unit tests that we planned for.
 I also set up a Makefile for easier usage of the project.
 Git commands used <code>git fetch</code> <code>git pull</code> <code>git add</code> <code>git commit</code> <code>git push</code> <code>git merge</code>

+## 14/10/24
+Debug session:
+1. I choose to test the get_specials() method.
+2. I find the file in Containers/burger_orderer/main.py and set my breakpoints on line 65 (at the time of writing).
+3. The main buttons when debugging are as follows:
+    * Continue: This continues executing the program until a breakpoint is hit.
+    * Step over: This goes to next line in the same source file.
+If that isn't possible it steps out of the function.
+    * Step into: If the current line calls a function, it goes into that function and stops at the first line.
+    * Step out: This steps out of the current function.
+    * Stop: Stops the program out right and quits debugging.
+    * Restart: Restarts the program and debugging session.
+    * Pause: Pauses the program at whichever line it is currently at.
+4. I can inspect a variable in VSCode by simply hovering over it when paused at a breakpoint that has access to that variables scope, e.g. same function.
+But I can also look in the inspection menu to see all local scope variables and global scope variables.
+In this case when breaking on line 64 which is a variable declaration the variable `burger_name` will get the value of the URL parameter `burger`.
+In my case it was "Cheeseburger".
+I can also set up the variable to break on change, simply by right clicking on the variable in the inspector and selection "break on value change".
+5. By breaking halfway through a GET request the client would simply not get a response from the server.
+This would break the client UI, while this isn't intended it is programmed that way.
+I repeated the request multiple time to tweak certain things during runtime, e.g. I changed the variable burger_name before the database request so that I got a different burger than I requested for, it was very easy to do so and I had no problems during my debugging session.
+Debugging is an extremely useful tool.
+It has helped me in the past fix so many problems.
+It is very helpful to see what values variables have and change them at runtime at will.